samowitsch/cangaja/README.md

 ## Todo/wishlist/bugs:

-* wtf, preloader is not working?
+* eliminate Array.forEach
-* global renderer with webgl support and canvas 2d fallback
+* global renderer with webgl support and canvas 2d fallback?
 * additional options argument for Box2D wrapper classes for detailed configuration?
 * MapPolyLine and MapPolygon for use as b2ChainShape in Box2D Wrapper => oh, no! b2ChainShape not exists in box2dweb 2.1.x
 * Tilemap => decision what to prefer => xml or json format?
 * bugfixing Tilemap with tmx csv format is not animating correctly (tmx with xml and tilemap exported as json works!)
 * fix missing rotation when follower sprite using TPImage
-* add support for additional [Tiled Map Editor] features like object positioning, object path and object group
+* add support for additional [Tiled Map Editor] features like object positioning(done!), object path and object group(done!)
 * support [TexturePacker] cropping option
 * class Sequence rewind feature
 * create new class Writer or Text for textblocks and textscroller using update/draw => then it can be an element of a layer